moneroguides/1x03-using-moneo-as-money/script.md

 This window shows us which node we are connected, the synchronisation status and some traffic information.
 If all is well you should see the the phrase "Synchronised" and evidence of data traffic.
 Click "OK" to exit.

 Next, let's click on the settings icon.
 Here we can access some on the basic options including: preferred fiat currency, appearance, node list and data paths.
-I'm going to leave these all alone for now, but i suggest you take a good look through the options.
+I'm going to leave these all alone for now, but we suggest you take a good look through the options.
 When you're finished making your adjustments, click "OK".

 ### ACQUIRING FUNDS

-As you can see our current balance is 0, this means that we don't own any outputs on the monero blockchain.
+As you can see our current balance is 0, this means that we don't own any outputs on the Monero blockchain.

 Let's change that.

-There are two methods for acquiring Monero, they are mining and trading.
+There are two dominant methods for acquiring Monero, they are mining and trading.
 For the purpose of this video we will be trading fiat money for Monero using a service called [localmonero](https://localmonero.co).
 There are of course many other ways to trade, if you're interested in exploring some of them check out the GetMonero [Merchants](https://www.getmonero.org/community/merchants/) page.

 We are going to access localmonero using tor.
-We would encourage you to do the same.
-If you don't already have the tor browser please download it now.
+We encourage you to do the same.
+If you don't already have the tor browser on your machine please download it now.
 Remember, make sure you [verify your downloads](https://support.torproject.org/tbb/how-to-verify-signature/).

 We're going to search for local buyers who accept cash via mail or in person.
 This may not suit everyone, however we want to maintain our anonymity by trading with someone who is not interested in our identity.
 You will of course need an account before trading, so click on the rocket ship icon to learn how the whole process works.

 Before we go any further, we will need a destination address for the other party to transfer funds.
 To generate an address we need to go back to Feather and click on the receive tab.

 At present there are two different types of address used in the Monero ecosystem.
 Primary addresses, which begin with the number 4 and sub-addresses which begin with the number 8.
-These addresses are derived from your keys and cannot be used by anyone else to receive funds.
+These addresses are derived from your keys and cannot be used by anyone else.

 It's possible to generate many sub addresses.
 This is great for increasing anonymity and generally speaking it's good practice to use a different sub-address for each sender.
 Let's generate a sub-address now using the "Create new address" button.

 If we "right click" on this new address we have a few options, one of which is "edit label".
-I'm going to select this option and enter "localmonero-" followed by the user name of the trader whom we will deal with later.
-Now, when Monero is sent to this address Feather will add "localmonero-*" to the description, making it simple to identify where the funds have come from.
+I'm going to select this option and enter "localmonero-" followed by the user name of the trader whom we will deal with.
+Now when Monero is sent to this address Feather will add "localmonero-*" to the description, making it simple to identify where the funds have come from.

 This is far as we go in this video.
 When you have completed your trade and have funds available in your account, please move onto the next section.